Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it wasn’t…

 The two girls shook hands.
 Nastasia’s face went a bit pale.
 She withdrew from the other girl’s grasp.
 Rachel thought she looked slightly ill.

-“Commoners!” cried Salome, perhaps recalling the offence due to Nastasia’s quick retreat.
+“Commoners?” cried Salome, perhaps recalling this particular offense due to Nastasia’s quick retreat.
 “I’ll have you know my parents run the second largest private enterprise in the world.”

 “Nonetheless, you are a commoner,” the princess replied, not unkindly.